What Is Jerusalem Day (Yom Yerushalayim)?

 It not only was a stunning victory, but as many believe, a miraculous one.

 There are many more examples of inexplicable events that occurred to bring Israel out on top.
-By June 11th, six days after the conflict had started, Israel had tripled her territory, and most importantly, reclaimed Jerusalem.
-And the Jews of Israel were able to go to the Western Wall for the first time in 19 years, under Jewish rule for the first time in two millennia.
+By June 11, six days after the conflict had started, Israel had tripled her territory, and most importantly, reclaimed Jerusalem.
+And for the first time in 19 years, the Jews of Israel were able to go to the Western Wall, which was under Jewish rule for the first time in two millennia.

 Take our quiz to discover how much you know about the Six-Day War